RaaLabs/edgeinstall/README.md

             - [x] Post install scripts to run
                 - What can be run directly via the installer
                 - What should be run as a one time boot script controlled via systemd
-            - [ ] Replace the dolittle logo
         - [x] Create a wrapper script scripts to call the other tasks
-            - [ ] In `scripts/post-install-on-edge.sh` clone the repository `git@github.com:RaaLabs/edgepostinstall.git` to a work directory on the installed machine, and the post-install.sh creates a one time triggered systemd unit who start the wrapper script for all the other tasks/scripts to be run on first bootup.
+            - [x] In `scripts/post-install-on-edge.sh` clone the repository `git@github.com:RaaLabs/edgepostinstall.git` to a work directory on the installed machine

 2. Swupd config (done at first bootup)
     - [x] Use scripts from ansible automation:\